abdur-rhaman-babu/sports-client/README.md

 ## Dependencies Used:
-■ Axios – For making HTTP requests and handling API calls ■ React Router – For navigating between different pages and routes ■ Swiper – For creating responsive and interactive image sliders ■ SweetAlert – For displaying beautiful alert popups
+■ React Router – For navigating between different pages and routes ■ Toastyfy – For showing customizable toast notifications
-■ Toastyfy – For showing customizable toast notifications ■ Framer Motion – For adding smooth animations and transitions

 # website link:
 ### https://sports-equipment-3d812.web.app/